neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 #### Workflow Outputs

-<b>trained_model</b>: This is the output of train_cnn_classifier.
-It is a directory containing the weights and architecture of the trained model, model weights after each epoch, and a test report.
-It has the following structure:
+<b>trained_model</b>: A [trained keras model](https://keras.io/models/about-keras-models/).
+It is a directory containing the weights and architecture of the trained model, model weights after each epoch, and a test report, with the following structure:

     /trained_model
             ├── model_arch.json